-1. Scheduling: this case will begin today and will conclude by Wednesday.
-Are any of you actually unable to sit as jurors because of this schedule?

-2. Is there anything about the nature of the charges in this case that might affect your ability to be impartial in this case?

-3. The court reads Pattern Jury Instructions of the Seventh Circuit:
+- 1. Scheduling: this case will begin today and should conclude tomorrow.
+Are any of you actually unable to sit as jurors because of this schedule? - 2.
+Is there anything about the nature of the charges in this case that might affect your ability to be impartial in this case? - 3.
+The court reads Pattern Jury Instructions of the Seventh Circuit: